Gankra/thesis/thesis.md

-# Related Work
+# 7. Related Work

 TODO: this whole section?

 As has been noted, Rust's constituent parts aren't unique.
 Other languages have consequently been built on the same or similar foundations.
-Of particular interest is Cyclone, Alms, and Vault.
+Of particular interest is C++, Cyclone, Alms, and Vault.

 ## C++

+* Move semantics suck, need to mark the old value as "moved", access still permitted (unique_ptr)
+* Unmanaged pointers are wildly unsafe; safe abstractions can't expose them
+* C++ core guidelines (basically a different language, unproven, adhoc)

 ## Cyclone